• Home

 Debbie Amini, EdD, OTR/L, FAOTA, is the director of professional development with the American Occupational Therapy Association (AOTA).
 She received her bachelor’s degree in occupational therapy from Quinnipiac University and her EdD in adult education from North Carolina State University.
 She has over 30 years of experience as a hand therapist and academic.
 She founded and directed an occupational therapy assistant program in North Carolina and served as an assistant professor in a master’s level occupational therapy program before moving to her current position with the AOTA.
 She has been published in peer-reviewed journals, newsletters, and trade journals; has written several book chapters; and authored several CE courses.
 She served as a columnist for ADVANCE for Occupational Therapy Practitioners for 15 years.
 Her topics included occupation-based hand rehabilitation and occupation-based practice.
 She has presented nationally and regionally on topics related to hand therapy, splinting, teaching, learning, and documentation.
 She has served in several AOTA volunteer positions, most recently as chairperson of the Commission on Practice where she oversaw the development of the third edition of the Occupational Therapy Practice Framework: Domain and Process.
 She is the 2014 recipient of the North Carolina Occupational Therapy Association’s (NCOTA) highest honor, the Suzanne C. Scullin Memorial Award, for contributions to the practice of OT and to the NCOTA.

-• Diane Powers Dirette, PhD, OTL, FAOTA
+• Diane Powers Dirette, PhD, OT, FAOTA

-Diane Powers Dirette, PhD, OTL, FAOTA
+Diane Powers Dirette, PhD, OT, FAOTA

 Editor-in-Chief, Co-founder

-Diane Powers Dirette, PhD, OTL, FAOTA is a professor in the Interdisciplinary Health Sciences PhD Program at Western Michigan University.
+Diane Powers Dirette, PhD, OT, FAOTA is a professor in the Interdisciplinary Health Sciences PhD Program at Western Michigan University.
 She earned her bachelor’s degree at Eastern Michigan University and her master’s and doctorate degrees at New York University, studying occupational therapy at all levels.
 She has published in national and international journals and has presented at local, regional, national, and international conferences.
 Dr. Dirette’s main research interests are focused on treatments for people with acquired brain injuries, for whom she developed a frame of reference titled Self-awareness Enhancement through Learning and Function (SELF).
 Other areas of research include evidence-based practice, the use of compensatory strategies for cognitive deficits, and OT service provision in post-secondary settings.
 She has served on the editorial boards of numerous journals in the health professions and is the coeditor of the textbooks, Occupational Therapy for Physical Dysfunction 8th Edition and Conditions in Occupational Therapy: Effect on Occupational Performance.
 She is the cofounder and Editor-in-Chief of The Open Journal of Occupational Therapy.
 Dr. Dirette was inducted to the American Occupational Therapy Association Roster of Fellows in 2016.

 • Fred Sammons, PhD (Hon), OT, FAOTA